Arshya-tech/SmartWealth/README.md

 **Data Visualisation**: Chart.js

-**Prototyping Tool**: Using v0 for early-stage mock data and functionality
+**Prototyping Tool**: Using v0 for early-stage placeholder data and functionality

 **Design Tool**: Designed using Figma